SebiIl/SebiIl/README.md

 - 👀 I’m interested in embedded systems and home automation
 - 🌱 I’m currently learning how to manipulate different MCU's
 - 💞️ I’m looking to collaborate on interesting and fun projects
-- 📫 How to reach me
+- 📫 How to reach me: sebastian.ilienescu@yahoo.com

 <!---
 SebiIl/SebiIl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.